harrylerman/drone_docs/README.md

     Operations Manual (work in progress)

-All documents are based on the CARs Part IX, Standard 922 - RPAS Safety Assurance, Advisory Circular AC-922-01, and the submission site for a drone Safety Assurance.
+All documents are based on the CARs Part IX; Standard 922 - RPAS Safety Assurance; Advisory Circular AC-922-01; and the submission site for a drone Safety Assurance.

     CARs Part IX: https://lois-laws.justice.gc.ca/eng/regulations/SOR-96-433/FullText.html#s-901.76